Meet The Team

 I have raced DH and XC over the years.
 I had to step away from cycling and sport for over 7 years due to an injury/illness but I have now recovered and I am well and truly back in the saddle.
 I have been lucky enough to have been working within the bicycle industry for over 12 years and can not imagine doing anything else.
 I enjoy Enduro and XC a lot these days, although most of my rides are spent exploring trails with my children.

 I love to see and help people get excited and involved about mountain biking.
 I love all disciplines of mountain biking and just getting out there and enjoying the ride is all the matters.
-I am honoured to be part of the team at Mountain Bikes Direct.
+I am honoured to be part of the team at MTB Direct.

 After spending years chasing snowy winters and ski seasons around the world, it was during the short Canadian summers that I discovered mountain biking.
 Now based back home in Brisbane, I'm out almost every weekend enjoying the year-round riding and huge variety of awesome trails on offer.
 I've also been fortunate enough to ride in some amazing MTB destinations over the past few years; including the incredible Derby trail network and the white-knuckle downhills of Cairns!